Swiss up next as French dare to dream

-SALVADOR Brazil Since 1998, the erratic French football team has either reached the final or failed to win a game at the World Cup.
+SALVADOR Brazil Since 1998, the erratic French soccer team has either reached the final or failed to win a game at the World Cup.

-So now, after a clinical 3-0 defeat of Honduras, fans of Les Bleus could be daring to dream again as France take on neighbours Switzerland in the second Group E game on Friday.
+So now, after a clinical 3-0 defeat of Honduras, fans of Les Bleus could be daring to dream again as France take on neighbors Switzerland in the second Group E game on Friday.

 The dominant display against Honduras on Sunday featured a resurgence of flair and free-flowing football that was non-existent in a disastrous South Africa campaign in 2010.